-STEP 1: Practice As sessment with Requi ired Remediation Points Earned A studer by the as A studer Practice Assessment at will earn a total of ssigned deadline. at who does not com ive 0 points.
-2 points upon com tice Assessment(s) he assigned deadline points (2 pts possible) B. Complete Remediation Students deadline For each topics.
-Students tion by the assigned emember about the ch topic missed will pints for the points (2 pts possible) STEP 2: Proctored Assessments Points Earned liation requirements.
-In the Proctored Proficiency: Level 3 Level 2 Level 1 Below Level 1 Points Earned: 4 points 3 points 2 points 1 point points (4 pts possible) Students deadline For each topics.
-Students not rece Students will earn a total of 2 points upon completion of remediation by the assigned deadline regardless of which level they scored on the Proctored Assessment.
-For each topic missed, students must identify 3 critical points to remember about the second students of the second
+STEP 1: Practice Assessment with Required Remediation Points Earned A. Complete Practice Assessment A student will earn a total of 2 points upon completion of the Practice Assessment(s) by the assigned deadline.
+A student who does not complete the Practice Assessment(s) by the assigned deadline will receive 0 points. points (2 pts possible) B. Complete Remediation Students will earn a total of 2 points upon completion of remediation by the assigned deadline.
+For each topic missed, students must identify 3 critical points to remember about the topics.
+Students who do not identify 3 critical points to remember for each topic missed will not receive credit for completing remediation and will receive 0 points for the assignment. points (2 pts possible)

+STEP 2: Proctored A ssessments Points Earned A. Complete Proctored Assessment at Assigned Time Use the table below to calculate points earned and identify remediation requirements.
+Students will earn 1 to 4 poi nts based upon the score they earn on the Proctored Assessme ent.
+Proficiency: Level 3 Level 2 Level 1 Below Level 1 Points Earned: 4 points 3 points 2 points 1 point points (4 pts possible) B. Complete F Remediation Students will earn a total of 2 points upon completion of remediation by the assigned deadline regardless of which level they scored on the Proctored Assessment.
+For each topic missed, students must identify 3 critical points to remember about the topics. points Students who do not identify 3 critical points to remember for each topic missed will (2 pts possible) not receive credit for completing remediation and will receive 0 points for the assignme nt.
 Points Possible = 2 + 2 + 4 + 2 = 10 Total Points